 6) I replaced expensive hobbies with cheap ones

 Soon thereafter, I came to an interesting realization about our free time.
-We choose our hobbies, and yet their prices range from insanely-freakin-expensive to earning you money.
+We choose our hobbies, and yet their prices range from incredibly-freakin-expensive to earning you money.

 And yet, we seem to enjoy them no matter what, otherwise they wouldn't be our hobbies.